MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamPrimaryChannelMember.md

 # Update-MgBetaTeamPrimaryChannelMember

 ## SYNOPSIS
-Update the role of a conversationMember in a team.or channel.
+Update the role of a conversationMember in a channel.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgTeamPrimaryChannelMember](/powershell/module/Microsoft.Graph.Teams/Update-MgTeamPrimaryChannelMember?view=graph-powershell-1.0)
+This operation is allowed only for channels with a membershipType value of private or shared.

 ## SYNTAX